elephantscale/es-training-new/machine-learning/generic/ML-Concepts-Confusion-Matrix.md

 Notes:

  * Answers
-  - False positive : a healthy patient is diagnosed as cancer patient.They have to go through additional testing.
+  - False positive: a healthy patient is diagnosed as cancer patient.They have to go through additional testing.
 Costing time and money and of course causing mental anxiety
-  - False negative : a caner patient is diagnosed as healthy.This is pretty serious, because now a patient has missed treatment, potentially leading to health deterioration and may be loss of life.
+  - False negative: a caner patient is diagnosed as healthy.This is pretty serious, because now a patient has missed treatment, potentially leading to health deterioration and may be loss of life.

  * http://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/